virlatinus/laravel-permission-ui/README.md

 ### Does it work with Tailwind?

-No, this package has been completely ported over to Bootstrap 4 / 5.
+Yes, this package has been completely ported over to Tailwind CSS 4.

 ### What Laravel versions is this package compatible with?

-It should work on Laravel 9 and 10.
+It should work on Laravel 9 up to 12.

 ### Is there a video about this package?

-Yes, the original author, Povilas Korop, posted a [video on Youtube](https://www.youtube.com/watch?v=tzHP-rSi598) about this package.
+Yes, the original author, Povilas Korop, posted a [video on YouTube](https://www.youtube.com/watch?v=tzHP-rSi598) about this package.